[under construction! In the meantime, see https://scholar.google.com/citations?user=OhPYulMAAAAJ&hl=en ]

 In the above example, the distribution of hit effects (the number of hits that will not have an effect, will reduce division, or will increase division) has been estimated for many “model” organisms under experimental evolution observed in the laboratory.
 This distribution is unknown for the cells within our bodies, and may very well be quite different!
 Unlike “whole” organisms, the cells without our bodies are far from their highest fitness.
 They did not evolve under a “survival of the fittest” regime, they evolved under a “survival of the best behaved” regime—meaning they divide at a slow-and-steady pace.
 This may also mean that they have a lot of room for improvement, in a “survival of the fittest” sense.
 We tested the implications of our cells evolving under a regime typical of what is measured in the laboratory for whole organisms, or under a regime where they can make larger jumped of improvement.
 We found that the regime typical of whole organisms best fit actual tumorigenesis curves.

-Small stem cell populations permit the accumulation of mutations that lead to aging, while minimizing the probability of accumulating rare mutations that drive cancer.
+Small stem cell populations permit the accumulation of mutations that contribute to aging, while minimizing the probability of accumulating rare mutations that drive cancer.

 This work raised the question: Why did evolution select for small stem cell niche population sizes if they permit such extensive mutation accumulation via genetic drift?
 Especially since much of these mutations are deleterious to cellular growth and contribute to aging.
 We created a mathematical model of the entire intestines and all subpopulations within the crypts and varied the population size of stem cells that replenish the entire tissue.
 We found that there was a population size of stem cells that minimizes the probability of accumulating mutations necessary to initiate a tumor—populations with higher or lower numbers of cells had a higher probability of tumorigenesis—and we found that this population size matches those measured within organisms.
 We showed that multicellular organisms face a trade-off between the rate that they age (via the accumulation of mutations deleterious to cellular fitness) and the rate that they succumb to cancer (via the accumulation of mutations beneficial to cellular fitness), and it seems that the architecture of the intestines was selected to minimize the rate of cancer, at the expense of aging.